muttu701957/Assign-Intern/solution/README.md

  docker-compose up -d --build  # Rebuild and restart the containers with the updated configuration

  ## create prometheus.yml file and also update in docker-compose.yaml file
- docker-compose down  # Stop any running containers docker-compose up -d --build  # Rebuild and restart the containers with the updated configuration
+ (Put the updated content in docker-compose.yaml file includes prometheus) docker-compose down  # Stop any running containers docker-compose up -d --build  # Rebuild and restart the containers with the updated configuration